Mjz86/C_colon/mcc.md

-in the form of  static single assignment , similar to llvm ir , registers in A colon can have dynamic sizes (  to support dyn structs, simd,  and have memcmp  and memcpy like  IR operations,  for example a loop that adds numbers can be simplified down to a single dynamic simd addition, and the unroll count can be optimized  later based on the architecture to  have less  architecture dependent  ir ) but  generally registers have   a static  size. the size however must be tied to a known size  register that is  known or assigned at the static assignments. small registers can split into larger ones , larger ones can split into smaller ones, the abstract  operation of integers with N bits , and the abstract fractional register are handy because they can be split up and combined. the endian switching  is also  not immediately concerning unless we load or store into memory or split or merge based on layout. the posix or  float and other formats are  only relevant for their precision and round  modes,  unless we bitcast them, the  math axioms are type agnostic. for example a lets say we passed a trivially relocatable  `valexpr stable not_offset_dependant` dyn object to a function , what is the calling convention , it it pointer passed ?  we dont care , does it allocte ? maybe ,but currently its  an abstract register in the infinite register  world,  is it on the stack,heap , zmm,GPR, ect? maybe , we dont care , you get my point,  the register assigner has the duty of splitting up our trivial memory , wr only give it the abtract calculation. its basically llvm ir but with  more memory layout qualifiers for the pointers, and the braching call site that returns into N=normal+catching different returns for the dual return  calling convention , and indicators of code sections that do certain things ( for example the allocators and context and Invariants and hashing optimizations ), and  lifetime tokens ect.
+in the form of  static single assignment , similar to llvm ir , registers in A colon can have dynamic sizes (  to support dyn structs, simd,  and have memcmp  and memcpy like  IR operations,  for example a loop that adds numbers can be simplified down to a single dynamic simd addition, and the unroll count can be optimized  later based on the architecture to  have less  architecture dependent  ir ) but  generally registers have   a static  size. the size however must be tied to a known size  register that is  known or assigned at the static assignments. similarly there are tuple registers ( a register that is a tuple of sub registers), array registers( a register that is an array of many sub registers), enum registers ( a register that is one of many register variants), the null register ( size of 0) , and generally  register types  , there are no register pointers( or references, and no self referential register types ),  and there are no uninitialized registers, and all register state must be known at assignment. generally  most E colon objects ( because of abi rules and implicit qualification and trivial relocation) can be treated as registers. small registers can split into larger ones , larger ones can split into smaller ones, for example simd  shuffle operations  is just  reorganizing a tuple register into the next. or an optional of int is just an enum register of null and int. the abstract  operation of integers with N bits , and the abstract fractional register are handy because they can be split up and combined. the endian switching  is also  not immediately concerning unless we load or store into memory or split or merge based on layout or preform a bitcast. the posix or  float and other formats are  only relevant for their precision and round  modes,  unless we bitcast them, the  math axioms are type agnostic. for example a lets say we passed a trivially relocatable  `valexpr stable not_offset_dependant` dyn object to a function , what is the calling convention , it it pointer passed ?  we dont care , does it allocte ? maybe ,but currently its  an abstract register in the infinite register  world,  is it on the stack,heap , zmm,GPR, ect? maybe , we dont care , you get my point,  the register assigner has the duty of splitting up our trivial memory ,  we only give it the abtract calculation. its basically llvm ir but with  more memory layout qualifiers , lifetimes, instructions ,pointers,and registers. and the braching call site that returns into N=normal+catching different returns for the dual return  calling convention , and indicators of code sections that do certain things ( for example the allocators and context and Invariants and hashing optimizations ), and  lifetime tokens ect.